-How to Create a Knowledge Management Framework
+How to Create an Organization Knowledge Management Framework

 Knowledge management is one of the most critical elements of any organization.
 Without effectively documenting, sharing, and retaining the knowledge within your business, it’s nearly impossible to create a positive and productive culture, hold onto top talent, and deliver a top-quality experience to your customers.
 But how can you gather, publish, and disseminate all the knowledge circulating within your organization’s various departments and teams?
 Where do you even begin?